 This type of Vitamin A is also called a “preformed” Vitamin A. Why?
 Well, because its main sources come from animals, who have already formed it inside their bodies.
 Sources for retinoids include any kind of meat, dairy, eggs, and other types of animal products.

 But why are retinoids so widely used in the skin care and anti-acne industry?
 Well, it’s because retinoids are the only type of Vitamin A that is so-called “biologically activated.”
 This means that after you ingest it, it begins working immediately.
-There are no additional steps for your body to take in order to harness the benefits of this type of Vitamin A, which also known as a retinoid.
+There are no additional steps for your body to take in order to harness the benefits of this type of Vitamin A, which is also known as retinoid.

 Does that sound familiar?
 I bet it does.
 After all, it is specifically retinol (isotretinoin) that is used in some of the most powerful prescribed acne medications, like Accutane and Roaccutane.
 These medications are used in the treatment of cystic acne, the most severe type of acne, and are very effective.
 The treatments usually last long, but it’s worth it.